Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/index.rst

         exp: historical-1990
         source: lra-r100-monthly
         regrid: null
+        reader_kwargs: null # it can be a dictionary with reader kwargs

       - catalog: climatedt-phase1
         model: ICON
         exp: historical-1990
         source: lra-r100-monthly
         regrid: null
+        reader_kwargs: null # it can be a dictionary with reader kwargs

 * ``references``: a list of reference datasets to use for the analysis.
   Some diagnostics may not work with multiple references, it is better to specify it in the documentation and in the configuration file.